Maximizing Cash Flow: Tax-Efficient Strategies for C-Corps

 2. Lending Funds for Business Purposes

-4. Qualified Retirement Plans, Pensions, and Cash Balance Plans
+4. Qualified Retirement Plans & Cash Balance Plans

-The corporation contributes to qualified retirement plans, pensions, or cash balance plans for the benefit of the shareholders.
-These contributions are deductible for the corporation and tax-deferred for the shareholders until withdrawal.
+Contributions to **401(k), pensions, or cash balance plans** are deductible and **tax-deferred** until withdrawal.

 7. Special Purpose LLC